 IllegalArgumentException when the specified range contains no removable memory, when ae is null, or when size is less than zero.
-OffsetOutOfBoundsException when base is less than zero.

 SizeOutOfBoundsException when base plus size would be greater than the physical addressing range of the processor.

 onRemoval(long, long, AsyncEventHandler)